MicrosoftDocs/sql-docs/docs/machine-learning/package-management/install-additional-r-packages-on-sql-server.md

 Once the **glue** package is installed, you can use it in an R script in SQL Server with the T-SQL **sp_execute_external_script** command.

-1. Open Azure Data Studio or SSMS and connect to your SQL Server database.
+1. Open Azure Data Studio and connect to your SQL Server database.

 1. Run the following command: